johertrich/simple_torch_NFFT/docs/KernelSummation/specification.md

-# Specification of the Implemented NFFT Functions and Classes
+# Specification of the Implemented Fastsum Functions and Classes

 Back to: [Main Page](../../readme.md), [Overview of Fast Kernel Summation](overview.md)